-You CAN get super crispy chips at home and these homemade oven chips prove it.
+You CAN get super crispy fries at home and these oven fries prove it.
 No peeling, a simple ingredient list and a couple of little tricks will get you there.
 Pair them with a spicy aioli and you’ve got the ultimate side or snack.

-Who doesn’t love a crispy chip?
-It’s totally possible to get unbelievably crispy on the outside, soft and fluffy on the inside chips at home, using your oven.
+Who doesn’t love a big bowl of crispy fries?
+They’re forever a go-to side when eating out for me, but it really IS possible to get unbelievably crispy on the outside, and soft and fluffy on the inside fries at home, using your oven.
 No deep frying, no peeling potatoes and an incredible result.

-The secret is twofold – first, it’s the par-boiling of the potatoes.
+The secret is twofold – first, it’s the parboiling of the potatoes.
 This is a technique borrowed from crispy roast potatoes and works just as well here.
 Second, it’s the polenta.
-Tossing the par-boiled chips with polenta means it clings to all the fluffy bits on the outside, creating and amplifying that super crunchy exterior.
+Tossing the par-boiled fries with polenta means it clings to all the fluffy bits on the outside, creating and amplifying that super crunchy exterior.

 Ingredients

 - Potatoes.
-Use a variety that’s designed for roasting (Maris piper, King Edward, Yukon gold).
-You want one that’s ‘floury’ and starchy, rather than being waxy.
+Use a variety that’s designed for roasting (Maris Piper, King Edward, Yukon Gold, Agria).
+You want one that’s ‘floury’ and starchy, rather than waxy.
 You just won’t get that crispy result with a waxy potato (like new potatoes).

 - Oil.
-I’m using a light olive oil here, but you could use rapeseed, sunflower or another vegetable oil.
-Extra virgin olive oil will start getting smoky and burning at the high heat we cook the chips at.
+I’m using light olive oil here, but you could use rapeseed, sunflower or another vegetable oil.
+Extra virgin olive oil will start getting smoky and burning at the high heat the fries are cooked at.

 - Polenta.
-This is the secret to getting extra crispy chips, so don’t skip it.
+This is the secret to getting extra crispy fries, so don’t skip it.
 You could use flour if you can’t find polenta.

-The spicy gochujang aioli makes these chips extra special, but you can serve them with whatever sauce you like.
-If you are going to make the aioli, you just need an aioli of your choice (I’m using my easy vegan garlic aioli) and gochujang paste.
+The spicy gochujang aioli makes these fries extra special, but you can serve them with whatever sauce you like.
+If you are going to make it, you need an aioli of your choice (I’m using my easy egg-free garlic aioli) and gochujang paste.
 If you don’t have or can’t find aioli, just use mayo and add 1 crushed garlic clove.

 How to make them

 My biggest tip for cooking the BEST, super crispy potatoes in the oven is to make sure your oil is super hot!
-So the first thing you’re going to want to do for this recipe is to get your oil in the oven.
-Add it to the dish or tray you want to cook your chips in, then pop in the oven at 250C fan.
-Heat for at least 30 minutes before you put the chips in.
-Chop your potatoes into large chips.
+So the first thing to do for this recipe is to get your oil in the oven.
+Then chop your potatoes into large fries.

 While the oil is heating, par-boil the chips.
-This is the other secret to getting perfectly soft and buttery on the inside, super crispy on the outside oven chips.
+This is the other secret to getting perfectly soft and buttery on the inside, super crispy on the outside fries.
 It’s the same technique I use in my skin-on roast potatoes.
-By cooking the potatoes first, not only will they take less time to cook in the oven, but it also helps to get that super crispy coating on the outside (key to a chip right?!)
-Get the chips into a large pot with some salt, then cover in cold water.
-Put over a medium heat, bring the water to a boil then simmer them for 4 minutes.
-Drain them, then put back into the empty pot.
+By cooking the potatoes first, not only will they take less time to cook in the oven, but it also helps to get that super crispy coating on the outside.

 Got a question?

-You can par-boil the potatoes in advance (I often do a couple of hours before serving just to make things a little easier) and then just cook them when you’re ready to serve.
-The spicy gochujang aioli can be made in advance too (how long it lasts will depend on your aioli – if you’re using our easy vegan garlic aioli it’ll last for 3 weeks).
+You can par-boil the potatoes in advance (I often do a couple of hours before serving to make things a little easier) and then cook them when you’re ready to serve.
+The spicy gochujang aioli can be made in advance too (how long it lasts will depend on your aioli – if you’re using our easy vegan garlic aioli it’ll last for a couple of weeks).

 If you want the super crispy coating and fluffy inside, then yes.
-It’s only for 4 minutes though, so it doesn’t add too much time to the process and the results are well worth it.
+It’s only for 4 minutes, so it doesn’t add too much time to the process and the results are well worth it.

 Yes!
-They won’t be as crispy as when they’re fresh out of the oven, but you can reheat them in a foil covered oven dish for 20 minutes at 180C, or in the microwave at 1 minute intervals.
+They won’t be as crispy as when they’re fresh out of the oven, but you can reheat them in a foil-covered oven dish for 20 minutes at 360F/180C, or in the microwave at 1-minute intervals.

 - Serve with honey and harissa glazed halloumi for a vegetarian feast